draddo11/community-starter-kit-jj/README.md

 Allows you to contribute to open source
 FEATURES PLACEHOLDER
 basic markdown for ease of use
+*Create a new issue
+*Open a new pull request
+*Merge their first pull request
 ## Getting started

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: